The Galvatrons: 2016: Galvatrons reunion

 After a long hiatus the Galvatrons were interviewed by Harris Robotis on a late night episode of Rage, stating that they were back together and would be releasing an album in the coming year.
 Johnny Galvatron was quoted as saying, "yeah I popped on the Transformers movie from the '80s and realised there was a few guitar licks I hadn't been 'inspired' from and realised there's another whole album's worth of content in there so here we are."

 2021: Future featurette

 After 10 years of inactivity, old uploads of the Galvatrons started appearing on the internet.
 This included a remix by Harris Robotis of "She's in Love".
-Harris also stated in an interview that the Galvatrons had been back in the studio recording a "sci-fi rock opera" with the premise that the Galvatrons from even further in the future had returned to party again in the past, arriving on huge black cubes descending from space.
+In an interview with Hancho Hammerdog on Sandy Dunes City FM confirmed that the Galvatrons had been back in the studio recording a new "sci-fi rock opera" with the premise that the Galvatrons from even further in the future had returned to party again in the past, arriving on huge black cubes descending from space.
 This time however instead of shouting, "we're from the future - and you kids turn out OK!"
 They replaced it with "we're all fucked".
-The single release from the album was to be "The Obsolete Galaxy", which featured guitar solos from Johnny Galvatron.
+The single release from the album was to be "The Obsolete Galaxy", which featured non-stop, continuous guitar solos from Johnny Galvatron.
 The release was to be tied in with Johnny's separate project, a video game made by Beethoven and Dinosaur called The Artful Escape.